doyousketch2/Camper_Trailer_Pictures/README.md

 that you can then pose people in buildings and whatnot,
 give them surroundings, and objects to interact with.

-While that's tricky, everyday objects are way easier to do than people.
+While that's tricky, everyday static objects are way easier to program than people.
 Mostly trig & perspective.
-Easier to imagine, than to write.
+Math tends to be easier to imagine, than to write.

-Even if the math doesn't stump ya, you sometimes run into programming gotcha's,
+Even if it doesn't stump ya, you sometimes run into programming gotcha's,
 like needing to deepcopy contents of a list, in order to mirror across an axis.
 You wouldn't expect that initially, but hindsight.